music

 The Scottish Band Making Arena Rock for People Who Hate Arena Rock

 I'm suspicious of big music.
-I've been suspicious of it for most of my listening life — the music that knows it's big, that has been designed for the large gesture, that deploys its climaxes with the self-confidence of something that has rehearsed its own importance.
+I've been suspicious of it for most of my listening life: the music that knows it's big, that has been designed for the large gesture, that deploys its climaxes with the self-confidence of something that has rehearsed its own importance.
 This suspicion is probably a personality defect as much as a critical position.
 I'm aware of it.
-And yet every few years something comes along that makes me put the suspicion aside, not because it has argued me out of it but because the music is too genuinely felt to maintain the position against it.
+Every few years something comes along that makes me put the suspicion aside, not because it has argued me out of it but because the music is too genuinely felt to maintain the position against it.

-The answer, I think, is sincerity.
+The answer is sincerity.
 There is a kind of big music that performs bigness, that adopts the grammar of importance without having the content to fill it.
-And then there's the kind that arrives at bigness because the things it's trying to say require space.
+There's the kind that arrives at bigness because the things it's trying to say require space.
 The LaFontaines are in the second category.
 The emotional content is real.
 The scale is earned.

 Motherwell as Origin Point

-Geography is doing something in this music and it's worth naming.
+Geography is doing something in this music.
 Motherwell is not a place with a music mythology.
 It's an industrial town in Lanarkshire, post-steel, post-the-economy-that-gave-it-its-identity, carrying its own specific weight of post-industrial grief and civic pride and community.
 These are not small themes.
-The LaFontaines are not making music about these things — they're not writing documentaries — but the things come through, the way things always come through in music that is genuinely rooted somewhere.
+The LaFontaines are not writing documentaries about these things, but the things come through, the way things always come through in music that is genuinely rooted somewhere.

-The combination of melodic pop songcraft with rap verses — which the band has been doing since early in their career — was more unusual when they started than it sounds now.
+The band formed in 2008 around vocalist Kerr Okan, drummer Jamie Keenan, and guitarist-producer Darren McCaughey.
+The combination of melodic pop songcraft with rap verses was more unusual when they started than it sounds now.
 The barriers between rock and hip-hop have been dissolving for long enough that their approach doesn't register as hybrid so much as natural.
-Ciarán Donaghy's rapping and singing are both genuine — he's not a rock singer doing rap affectations or a rapper doing stadium singalongs.
+Okan's rapping and singing are both genuine: he's not a rock singer doing rap affectations or a rapper doing stadium singalongs.
 Both modes have equal claim on the music.

 The Arena Rock Paradox

-Arena rock has a problem, which is that arenas are alienating.
-The scale that makes the music impressive also makes it impersonal — you are one of many thousands, you are at a distance from the performers, the experience is mediated by screens.
-Great arena music finds a way to make the scale feel intimate, to use the bigness as a frame for something that still feels like a direct communication.
+Arena rock has a structural problem, which is that arenas are alienating.
+The scale that makes the music impressive also makes it impersonal: you are one of many thousands, you are at a distance from the performers, the experience is mediated by screens.
+Great arena music finds a way to make the scale feel intimate, to use the bigness as a frame for something that still feels like a direct communication between performer and individual listener.
 The LaFontaines know how to do this.
-Recordings of their live shows — which are, by reputation, extraordinary — show a band that understands how to hold a room even when the room is a field.

-I want to see them live.
-There are bands whose recordings are the main event and whose live shows are supplementary, and there are bands for whom the live show is the primary thing and everything else is documentation of it.
+There are bands whose recordings are the main event and whose live shows are supplementary.
+There are bands for whom the live show is the primary thing and everything else is documentation of it.
 The LaFontaines are clearly the second kind.
 The records are very good.
 The records are not the point.
+The point is what happens when they're in a room with people, when the room is a field and ten thousand people are all discovering simultaneously that this is what they needed tonight.

-I keep coming back to specific songs and finding that the emotional content is still there — not faded, not reduced by familiarity, but present with the same intensity as the first time.
-That's not common.
+I keep coming back to specific songs and finding that the emotional content is still there: not faded, not reduced by familiarity, but present with the same intensity as the first time.
 Most music that hits hard on first listen reveals its limits on second and third.
 The LaFontaines' best songs don't have obvious limits.
 They keep hitting.
 That's the mark of music that was built rather than discovered, that has actual weight behind the impact rather than novelty.

 View all